-Geiger counters can be used for post-use surveys & must be documented:

-- 1. You are using an isotope that can be detected with the survey meter, AND - 2.
-You know the appropriate beta efficiency for your survey meter for the radioisotope you are measuring to verify that no contamination is found.
-If the Geiger counter survey indicates contamination does exist, then wipes must be done to quantify contamination levels, or invalidate Geiger counter results.
+Geiger counters can be used for post-use surveys after P-32 procedures, but only to verify that no contamination is found.
+If the Geiger counter survey indicates contamination does exist, then wipes must be done to quantify contamination levels or invalidate Geiger counter results.